BreakingBytes/simkit/README.md

 Circus - A Python Model Simulation Framework
 ============================================
-Circus ia s framework for developing simulations of mathematical models that decouples your mathematical models from their computational implementations.
-It takes care of boilerplate routines such as loading data from various sources into a key store that can be used from any calculation, determining the correct order of calculations, stepping through dynamic simulations and generating output reports and visualizations, so that you can focus on developing models and don't have to worry about how to add new models or how to implement changes.
+Circus ia s framework for simulating mathematical models that decouples the models from the simulation implementation.
+It takes care of boilerplate routines such as loading data from various sources into a key store that can be used from any calculation, determining the correct order of calculations, stepping through dynamic simulations and generating output reports and visualizations, so that you can focus on developing models and don't have to worry about how to add new models or how to integrate changes.

 Installation